jelford/dontforget/README.rst

 -----------

 ``dontforget`` provides a caching decorator that you can apply to your long-running functions to keep their outputs around for later.
+Results are saved to local disk, so they'll still be around when you come back.

 ``dontforget`` is like ``functools.lru_cache()`` except that you get to keep the results around between runs.
 It comes in handy when you have